FORTH-ICS-INSPIRE/artemis/README.md

 ADMIN_PASS=admin123
 ADMIN_EMAIL=admin@admin
 ```
-and modify the secret key for your own deployment:
+and modifying the secret key for your own deployment:
 ```
 JWT_SECRET_KEY
 ```